FAIRmat-NFDI/pynxtools/README.md

 Additionally, the software can be used as a plugin in the research data management system NOMAD for making experimental data searchable and publishable.
 NOMAD is developed by the FAIRmat consortium which is a consortium of the German National Research Data Infrastructure (NFDI).

+We welcome contributions!
+See [contributing](https://fairmat-nfdi.github.io/pynxtools/tutorial/contributing.html) for guidelines on reporting bugs, requesting features, and submitting pull requests.

 Read more in the [official documentation page](https://fairmat-nfdi.github.io/pynxtools/).

 # How to cite this work